KordingLab/KordingLab.github.io/_people/luca_lonini.md

 Chicago IL, 60611

 <i class="fa fa-envelope-o"></i> `llonini@ricres.org`
+<i class="fa fa-twitter"></i> [@LucaLonini](https://twitter.com/LucaLonini)<br>

 <hr>

 ### About

-I received my MSc in Biomedical Engineering from University Campus Bio-medico in Rome, Italy and my PhD in Computer Science from Goethe University in Frankfurt, Germany.
+I received my MSc in Biomedical Engineering from University Campus Bio-medico of Rome, Italy and my PhD in Computer Science from Goethe University in Frankfurt, Germany.

 During my MSc I worked on a model of the acquisition and retention of motor tasks to optimize robotic neuro-rehabilitation (in collaboration with the Newman Lab at MIT).
 Throughout my PhD I worked towards the development of a method to learn stereo-vision through unsupervised learning on the humanoid robot iCub (http://www.icub.org/).
 Here is a video of the result.